Pradeep-Kumara/counselling_center_management_system/README.md

 # Psychological Counselling Center Management System
-Final Year Individual Project of the Degree: Successfully completed with an A grade.
+Final Year Individual Project of the Degree.

 An Automated Web-Based Software Solution to Manage the Counselling Center.